Senior Developer vs Lead Developer: Which One Do You Need?

 A senior developer is a professional programmer with significant experience in their chosen industry.
 Senior developers have a deep understanding of their chosen programming languages, excellent problem-solving skills, and industry knowledge that allows them to tackle substantial problems effectively.

-Senior developers understand how to approach projects because they have handled other large projects in the past.
+Senior developers understand how to approach projects because they have previously handled other large projects.
 They know how to keep a project moving by focusing on important features instead of getting bogged down in the details.
-They know best practices in their field to accomplish the best possible results while meeting scheduling and budgetary requirements.
+They know the best practices to accomplish the best possible results while meeting scheduling and budgetary requirements.

 Most importantly, senior devs should be able to work with other developers.
 They know when to delegate tasks and where to look for answers if they don't know something off the top of their heads.
 That makes an excellent senior dev invaluable for mentoring junior and entry-level developers who may have technical skills but little real-world experience.

-So, what does a senior developer actually do?
+So, what does a senior developer do?
 It depends on the project and the team.
-However, there are a few common responsibilities that are fundamental to the role of senior developers on every development team.
+However, a few typical responsibilities are fundamental to the role of senior developers on every development team.

-All the technical knowledge in the world can only prepare a brand-new developer so much for actual development projects.
-Without real-world experience, a new dev will likely struggle with details like problem-solving and following the development cycle schedule.
+Even with all the technical knowledge, a brand-new developer can only prepare so much for actual development projects.
+Without real-world experience, a new dev will likely struggle with details like problem-solving and following the development process schedule.
 They may also lack advanced skills related to specific tools involved in their projects.

 That's where a senior developer can help.
 Senior software developers have a much higher level of experience than most devs.
-They can use that experience, combined with good people skills, to mentor other developers on their team.
+They can use that experience with good people skills to mentor junior developers on their team.

-Mentoring can include teaching them new skills, explaining project requirements, and guiding them through the process of solving problems.
-Having a senior leader on a project is an excellent way to ensure that less experienced software developers learn extra skills on the job and become more valuable to the company.
+Mentoring can include teaching them new skills, explaining project requirements, and guiding them through solving problems.
+Having a senior leader on a project is an excellent way to ensure that less experienced software developers learn additional skills on the job and become more valuable to the company.

 Writing and Adhering to Software Code Standards